-14 years of collective Work Experience – 6 as an Employee in various capacities/industries, and 8 years as a Serial Entrepreneur heading three companies.
+15 years of collective Work Experience – 5 as an Employee in various capacities/industries, and 10 years as a Serial Entrepreneur heading 3 Companies.

-In 2010, started my first business, What’s In a Name Creatives – one of the most prominent Full-service Advertising & Digital Marketing Agencies in South India, at the age of 22, with a loan of Rs.
+In 2010, started my first business, What’s In a Name Creatives – one of the leading Full-service Advertising & Digital Marketing Agencies in South India, at the age of 22, with a loan of Rs.
 40,000.

 Driven end-to-end Branding & Digital Marketing Strategies, for over 40 national & regional brands.

-As a certified and award-winning Digital Marketer and an SEO consultant in Hyderabad, Indiawith in-depth knowledge of Search Engine Optimisation (SEO) & Search Engine Marketing (SEM), I can help you skyrocket your brand.
+Certified and award-winning Digital Marketer and Brand consultant India with in-depth knowledge of Search Engine Optimisation (SEO) & Search Engine Marketing (SEM), I can help you skyrocket your brand.

 Rajive Dhavan, 31, is a B.A.
-Mass Communication (Journalism) Graduate, with a collective experience of over 14 years.
+Mass Communication (Journalism) Graduate, with a collective experience of over 15 years.
 From a Helper (Retail Clerk) in a clothing store to a Call Centre Executive, from a Process Trainer in a Bank to a Sub-editor & a Columnist in a Daily, he’s donned many hats.
-In 2010, Dhavan launched his first company, What’s In a Name Creatives – one of the most prominent Full-service Advertising & Digital Marketing Agencies in South India – at the age of 22, with a loan of Rs.
+In 2010, Dhavan launched his first company, What’s In a Name Creatives – a leading Full-service Advertising & Digital Marketing Agency in South India – at the age of 22, with a loan of Rs.
 40,000.
 He has helped over 40 regional & national brands with branding & digital marketing strategies.
 His other two ventures include Namesake Productions & Just Flaunt Salon.
 His first business book, STFU - Start The F#%$ Up , was published in 2015.
 He’s also bagged some of the most coveted National & Regional awards in Business & Digital Marketing.
 He’s also an eminent Speaker and Consultant.

 _____________________________________________Here’s an excerpt from one of his interviews: